Cpl. Cory L. Palmer

 Injured May 1, 2006, Corporal Palmer died four days before his 22nd birthday.

 “My first reaction was to wonder how a family, an extended family, a community could cope with such a terrible tragedy, such unspeakable loss,” said the Rev. Boyd Etter of St. John’s UMC.
-“As we began to share together over these past couple of weeks, it became that the answer is to be found in faith.”
+“As we began to share together over this past couple of weeks, it became that the answer is to be found in faith.”

 The Rev. Etter said Cory was a person others couldn’t help but love.